pbougie/dismissible_blocks/README.markdown

 	  });
 	});

+### Helper
+DismissibleBlocks uses the `current_user` helper method to access the current user/account.
+Make sure the helper method is also available in your views:

+    def current_user
+      ...
+    end
+    helper_method :current_user

+By default, DismissibleBlocks saves the state to the database using the `current_user` helper method.
+If your user/account helper method is named something else — for example `current_employee`:

+	def current_employee
+	  ...
+	end
+    helper_method :current_employee

+Use `alias_method` to create an alias to your helper method; don't forget to also include `helper_method` to make your helper available from your views:

+	alias_method :current_user, :current_employee
+    helper_method :current_user

 ### Model

-DismissibleBlocks saves the dismissed blocks on a model.
-It uses the `current_user` helper method to access the current user/account.

-The model must have an attributed named `dismissed_blocks` and be of type Array.
+The state of each block is persisted to the database using a model that responds to `current_user`.
+The model must have an attribute named `dismissed_blocks` and be of type _Array_.

 #### ActiveRecord
 ActiveRecord's serialization feature can achieve this.
 First, create a database migration to add the required field: